nvda-art/ART-benchmark/report/report.md

 Each framework demonstrated distinct performance characteristics across our test suite:

-- **Pyro4**: Dominated in simple call performance (13.49 ms) with a significant lead over all other frameworks.
+- **Pyro4**: Dominated in simple call performance (258.41 μs) with a significant lead over all other frameworks.
 While its streaming and large payload performance was not top-tier, it maintained reasonable efficiency and remarkably consistent performance under increasing concurrency.

-- **RPyC**: Excelled in both streaming (117.52 ms) and large payload handling (15.31 ms), demonstrating its efficiency in data transfer.
-However, its performance degraded significantly under concurrent load, with simple call latency increasing from 95.00 ms at single concurrency to 364.93 ms at 100 concurrent clients.
+- **RPyC**: Excelled in both streaming (123.84 μs) and large payload handling (3.66 ms), demonstrating its efficiency in data transfer.
+However, its performance degraded significantly under concurrent load, with simple call latency increasing from 98.01 ms at single concurrency to 321.00 ms at 100 concurrent clients.

-- **gRPC**: Showed balanced performance across all tests and uniquely improved performance with increased concurrency.
-Its simple call performance started at 160.08 ms with single concurrency but improved to 126.97 ms at 100 concurrent clients.
+- **gRPC**: Showed balanced performance across all tests and demonstrated good streaming capabilities (123.72 μs).
+Its simple call performance started at 132.05 ms with single concurrency and showed moderate degradation to 155.88 ms at 100 concurrent clients.

 - **ZeroMQ**: Provided strong, consistent performance across concurrency levels with minimal variation.
-Its simple call performance of 19.75 ms was second only to Pyro4, though its streaming performance (377.86 ms) was the weakest among all frameworks.
+Its simple call performance of 389.65 μs was second only to Pyro4, though its streaming performance (386.65 μs) was the weakest among all frameworks.

 ### 6.2 Framework-Specific Observations

 #### 6.2.1 Pyro4

 - **Strengths**:
-  - Best simple call performance (13.49 ms)
+  - Best simple call performance (258.41 μs)
   - Remarkable concurrency characteristics, maintaining stable performance across load levels
   - Straightforward API and implementation
   - Good Windows compatibility